Artificial silk is a filament made from the cellulose in wood. Other names for artificial silk are rayon and viscose.

 One of the lab worker’s jobs was to test the softness of the boiler waters to make sure the viscose fibres didn’t stick together.
 Another was to make cross-sections of filaments in the darkroom, to test their strength.
 These jobs were the responsibility of Jean Crossthwaite, who worked in the laboratory alongside her future husband, Terry Boyle, manager of the lab.

-Terry Boyle speaking: Preston’s viscose lab, a story about the titration bench
+Terry Boyle recorded: A story about the laboratory titration bench

 An important task for lab workers was to create a myriad of textile shades and give them names.
 Here are a few of the blues: Flying Grey, Fathom, Fog, Neptune and Keswick Blue.

-Christine Holdstock speaking: North light, University of Leeds
+Christine Holdstock recorded: North light, University of Leeds

 Over 500 textile shades were created in Lancashire before the factory gates shut and Britain’s textile industry fell into decline.
 It is enjoying a revival in the early 21st century with the weaving of eco-friendly coffins, Formula 1 tyres and bespoke fashions.